LiskArchive/lips/proposals/lip-introduce_bft_module.md

 * **prevote threshold**: This threshold value is required for correctly updating the property `maxHeightPrevoted`.
 This threshold can be computed from the sum of BFT weights of the active validators, see LIP [“Add weights to Lisk-BFT consensus protocol][lip-weighted-lisk-bft]” for details
 * **precommit threshold**: This threshold value is required for correctly updating the property `maxHeightPrecommitted`, see LIP [“Add weights to Lisk-BFT consensus protocol][lip-weighted-lisk-bft]” for details.
-* **certificate threshold**: This threshold value is important for validating aggregate commits included in blocks and then updating the value of `maxHeightCertified`, see [LIP “Introduce a certificate generation mechanism”][lip-certificate-generation].
+* **certificate threshold**: This threshold value is important for validating aggregate commits included in blocks and then updating the value of `maxHeightCertified`, see [LIP “Introduce certificate generation mechanism”][lip-certificate-generation].
 * **BFT weights of consensus participants**: For computing the prevote and precommit weight of a block, the BFT weight of the active validators at that block height is required.
 * **block headers information**: A subset of the properties of the recent block headers in the current chain is required to update the prevote and precommits weights.
 The reason is that validators cast prevotes and precommits as part of their block header, see LIP [“Add weights to Lisk-BFT consensus protocol][lip-weighted-lisk-bft]” for details.